joblyapp/team-liquidados/front/README.md

 ## To do

 * Add a message when products number is 0.
 "No se encontraron productos.
 Haga click en AGREGAR PRODUCTO para añadir un nuevo producto".
+DONE.

+* Add category filter.
+DONE

 * Change SCROLL MODE to PAGES MODE.

+* Change columns info.

 * Add IMAGE to a product.
+DONE.

 * Succes MESSAGGE for NEW PRODUCT.

-* WINDOWS EFFECT to ADD PRODUCT component.
+* WINDOWS EFFECT to ADD PRODUCT and EDIT PRODUCT component.
+DONE but i have an error.
+Its working with a Warning.
+NOT WARNING ANY MORE!
+DONE.